ViCCo-Group/TDT/trunk/decoding_toolbox/README.txt

 ==========

 The Decoding Toolbox has been created for classification of structural and functional brain images.
-It is currently optimized for SPM2, SPM5, and SPM8, but can also be extended to other brain image analysis tools.
+It is currently optimized for SPM or AFNI, but can also be extended to other brain image analysis tools.

-To get started quick, type
+To get started quickly, as SPM user type
 > help decoding_example
+and as AFNI user
+> help decoding_example_afni
 in your Matlab command window.

-If you want a tutorial or create your own decoding script, edit the decoding_tutorial.m
+If you want a tutorial or create your own decoding script, edit the decoding_tutorial.m or decoding_tutorial_afni.m

-If you want a more extended tutorial with many examples, please read our publication (see "2.
+If you want a more extended tutorial with many examples, please read our paper (see "2.
 HOW TO CITE").

 For more details on all currently available options, type
 > help decoding